 It has to be difficult for the American manufacturer to compete against a juggernaut like Harbor Freight who can take advantage of inexpensive parts and labor from the source and doesn’t have to dance around that fact.

 Then again, it’s only fair that the consumer gets the final say.
-If you want us to spend $800ish on a floor jack, you’re engineering and marketing department sure as heck have to do better than different colors, American assembled, and slightly different advertising to win me over.
+If you want us to spend over $800 a floor jack, your engineering, and marketing department sure as heck have to do better than different colors, an American assembled sticker, and slightly different advertising to win me over.